LUNA have announced dates for our FALL TOUR - head on over to the tour page for the cities, dates and tickets.

-High Road Season 2 is now online and available to view in its entirety.
+High Road Seasons 1, 2 and 3 are now online and available to view in their entirety.
 High Road is a New Zealand web series starring Mark Mitchinson, and directed by Justin Harwood, formerly of Luna.
 I play a somewhat ridiculous recurring character named Topher Wagner in Season 2.
-There are some very good actors in this series, and also a lot of great soundtrack music including music by Dean Wareham and some great New Zealand bands.
-You can watch the trailer for it here, and can view all the episodes at highroadwebseries.com.
+There are some very good actors in this series (Emma Thompson is in Season 3, episode 1!), and also a lot of great soundtrack music including music by some great New Zealand bands.

 I recently appeared in a short film entitled Loretta, which is now an official selection of this year's Williamsburg International Film Festival in Brooklyn.
 It has been chosen to be part of the festival's opening night lineup, screening this Thursday, September 18th at the Williamsburg Cinemas.
 The film stars Jeri Silverman, myself, and Dan Courtenay (owner of one my favorite guitar stores in NYC, Chelsea Guitars), and tells the story of a young singer-songwriter who discovers her guitar has been stolen, and embarks on a quest to recover her most prized possession.

 In July I flew to New Zealand to play a role in the web series "High Road".
 The series is written and directed by Justin Harwood, Luna's original bass player (and also a cowriter of some our best-loved songs).
-The first season premiered in 2013, and you can watch those six episodes here.
+The first season premiered in 2013.
 The plot and budget for the show have expanded greatly for the new season.
 I portray a Christian Rock Radio DJ in the series, which stars Mark Mitchinson and several other well known New Zealand film and television actors.
 Eight new episodes will be released in mid-November.